 If you are a proud owner of body armor, it pays to know when and where you can wear it or bring it along.
 A large part of this is knowing the legalities and restrictions of traveling with it as well.
-Luckily, there are not as many rules in regards to traveling with your body armor as you would think. […]
+Luckily, there are not as many rules in regard to traveling with your body armor as you would think. […]

 If you are a proud owner of body armor, it pays to know when and where you can wear it or bring it along.
 A large part of this is knowing the legalities and restrictions of traveling with it as well.
-Luckily, there are not as many rules in regards to traveling with your body armor as you would think.
+Luckily, there are not as many rules in regard to traveling with your body armor as you would think.
 There are, of course, some things that you should know before you intend to travel with your body armor!

 When it comes to traveling across the United States, you really have nothing to worry about when it comes to your body armor.
 Since it is legal in all 50 states, driving across state lines will not be a problem.
 You may, however, encounter some headaches when it comes to flying.
 Every airline is different and they may have some special restrictions on what they will allow you to fly with.
 In order to avoid any problems, go have a look on their website in order to find a list of the prohibited items and what you can do in order to fly with it.

 Traveling internationally with body armor can be tricky.
 In order to bring your protective gear, one must first check the country you’re traveling in and if they allow civilians possession or wear of such equipment for personal use.
 If you plan on visiting multiple countries, make sure not to wear body armor in any of the other countries.
-Each country has its own rules and regulations for this kind of thing so it’s important that before traveling abroad with your gear be aware how each place deals with such matters- especially if they conflict!
+Each country has its own rules and regulations for this kind of thing so it’s important that before traveling abroad with your gear be aware of how each place deals with such matters- especially if they conflict!

 Body armor is a great way to keep yourself safe while out in public, but it should be noted that some countries do not allow such items.
-It’s important for you as well see if your body armors falls under one category or more before purchasing them so they can’t get you into any trouble with customs at the time of importation!
+It’s important for you as well to see if your body armor falls under one category or more before purchasing them so they can’t get you into any trouble with customs at the time of importation!
 Assuming you have the correct visa, a few extra steps may be needed to bring or wear body armor.
-For example in most European countries it is illegal for non-military personnel without special permission from authorities.
+For example, in most European countries it is illegal for non-military personnel without special permission from authorities.

-ITAR and EAR Regulations
+ITAR AND EAR REGULATIONS

-Two important regulations to be aware of are ITAR and EAR, which stand for International Traffic in Arms Regulations and the Export Administration Regulations.
+Two important regulations to be aware of are ITAR and EAR, which stand for International Traffic in Arms Regulations, and the Export Administration Regulations.
 Certain body armor, whether they are ceramic or composite, do fall under the jurisdiction of ITAR and are subject to export laws by the U.S. government.
 In a nutshell, however, EAR applies for level 3A and level 3 armor, while ITAR applies for level 4 armor.